 First, vibration plates often come with a warning against using them during pregnancy.
 That is not to say they have been proven harmful during pregnancy (they haven’t), but there isn’t clinical research documenting their safety.
 The best approach is to consult a healthcare professional before use if you are pregnant.

-You may also want to approach certain exercises on a vibration plate with caution if you have a health condition, particularly one that affects your balance.
+You may also want to approach certain exercises on a vibration plate with caution and consult your healthcare provider first if you have a health condition, particularly one that affects your balance.

 Top Vibration Therapy Recommendation: Power Plate

-If you want to take advantage of the health benefits of vibration therapy, look into the Power Plate, which is what I now personally use.
+If you want to take advantage of the health benefits of vibration therapy, look into the Power Plate.
+Based on my research, this is by far the highest quality and best out there, and it is what I now personally use.
+(Apparently, as you’ll see when you click here, so do Clint Eastwood, Serena Williams, Morgan Freeman, and Sting!)

 This highly effective vibration plate makes use of nano vibrations that activate muscles fibers, gently massage, boost circulation, and much more.
 It has adjustable settings so that you can choose your desired vibration intensity and is portable so that it can be carried to any room of your house.